MP for Coventry East

 Parliamentary Under-Secretary (Department for Environment, Food and Rural Affairs)

-“A largely party-loyal Labour MP and Defra minister who has shown selective independence on end-of-life amendments.”
+“Centre-left Labour MP and Defra minister with strong party loyalty, who has occasionally rebelled on end-of-life legislation.”

-Declared financial interests include three entries for gifts, benefits and hospitality from UK sources and one shareholding.
+Declared financial interests include gifts, benefits and hospitality from UK sources (three entries) and shareholdings (one entry).

 Generated 21 February 2026